mickfuzz/phd4/_archive/2025-1-6-Gdps_with_Vignette.md

 This chapter thus builds on CHAT concept of mediation and building repertoires.

 In previous writing I have identified what I can as _flexible design practices_ used a counterpoint to a potentially more prescriptive interpretation of design thinking stages.

-WHAT IS THE LINK BETWEEN STAGED APPROACH AND STEPWISE INSTRUCTION?
+This characterisation can be seen in some of the entries of the previous chapter which outlined  x, y and z.

-The use of GDPs here can be seen to be quite flexible as
+The use of GDPs here can be seen to be quite flexisble
-- a mediational STRATEGY
-- in the way it is included into wider repetoires, merged (assemblages)

  This includes emerging norms, DoL, and community behaviour.

 This section discusses some of the outcomes stemming from interventions and emergent participant responses in the area of peer and individual working practices.